-Geotechnical explorations within the project area (refer to SECTION IV) show high groundwater levels throughout the project corridor, which are contributing to the roadway degradation issues.
-To mitigate the effects of high groundwater, the recommended roadway structural sections include using subdrains (perforated pipe) on both sides of the roadway section.
+This alternative includes installing subdrain pipe on both sides of Quinhagak Street from E. Dowling Road to Askeland Drive.
 To accommodate subdrain on both sides of the roadway, the subdrain piping on the west side of the road will serve two functions: 1) subdrain to intercept groundwater and 2) function as the primary conveyance pipe for surface water flows entering the system.
 The subdrain piping on the east side of the road will be utilized solely as a conduit to intercept groundwater.
-Both the east and west subdrain systems will be constructed of perforated corrugated polyethylene pipe (CPEP, Type SP).
-The existing CMP storm drain piping within the project corridor will be removed.

-The proposed storm/subdrain pipe (main line) running along the west side of Quinhagak Street ranges in size from 18- to 30-inches in diameter.
-This pipe will be located below the west curb line to meet separation distance from the water utility and be in accordance with MASS Detail 70-1 (Standard Location for New Utilities).
+The proposed subdrain pipe (main line) on the west side of Quinhagak Street from E. Dowling Road to E. 64th Avenue ranges in size from 18- to 30-inches in diameter.
+This pipe will be located below the west curb line to meet separation distance from the sewer utility and be in accordance with MASS Detail 70-1 (Standard Location for New Utilities).
 The subdrain pipe on the east side of the road will be located outside of the proposed pedestrian facilities and will be 12-inches in diameter.
 Type II catch basin manholes will be installed for main line pipe, with connecting catch basins located to the east side of the roadway to intercept curb flow.
 The Type II catch basin manholes are installed under curb line to collect curb flow, while also providing safer maintenance access through a manhole opening off the roadway.
-The secondary subdrain on the east will use Type I manholes spaced similar to those in the main line on the west side of the road.
+The secondary subdrain on the east side of the roadway will use Type I manholes spaced similar to those of the main line on the west side of the road.
 Several existing field inlets will also need to be removed and replaced to accommodate the new system.
-Any existing private storm drain lines connected to structures will be reestablished.
+Any existing private storm drain lines connected to structures within the ROW will be reestablished.
+This segment of the dual subdrain system connects to the existing E. 64th Avenue system (described in SECTION III), which flows towards the west.